IP-CAM/Opencart-Theme-for-OC-v.2.3.0.2/README.md

 catalog\view\theme\default - edit the default folder to your new them name

 go to file:
-catalog\view\theme\default\template\common\header.tpl - find replace in file "default" to your new them
+catalog\view\theme\default\template\common\header.tpl - find and replace in file "default" to your new them